List of New South Wales state elections: By-election dates

-Summary of results
+Results

 The table below shows the total number of seats won by the major political parties at each election.
 The totals of the winning party or coalition are shown in bold, while other parties in government are shown in bold italic.
 Full details on any election are linked via the year of the election at the start of the row.